-Legal translation is a valuable tool for lawyers and their clients.
+Legal translation is a valuable tool for solicitors and their clients.
 In some cases, it’s a necessity.
 For example, when a defendant doesn’t speak or understand English, legal translation is their bridge to understanding what’s happening.

 Understandably, the consequences of a mistranslation can be dire.
 So, how do you ensure you’re hiring the right legal translator and keeping everyone on the same page?
-Today, we’ll be looking at common mistranslation errors and the steps you can take to minimize risk when working with a legal translator.
+Today, we’ll be looking at common mistranslation errors and the steps you can take to minimise risk when working with a legal translator.

 Why legal translations must be accurate

-Lawyers use legal translation services in many different contexts.
+Solicitors use legal translation services in many different contexts.
 Take a business deal, for example.
 Let’s say a company is investing in China.
 They need to have contracts and agreements with their Chinese partners.
 Those contracts and agreements need to be handled by a legal document translation platform.

 The criminal justice system also relies heavily on legal translation.
 In cases where one or more parties speak a different language, translation and interpretation become necessary tools for the court to pursue justice.

 Translating a legal document is challenging, primarily because the consequences of a mistake or mistranslation can have significant impacts on a person’s life or business.

 And, as we’re all aware, legal terminology can sometimes feel like a language of its own.
 Ensuring that a translator can translate in a legal setting is critical for accurate translations.

 A simple mistranslation in a legal document can be costly.
 A mistranslated or missing word on, say, a contract can delay the finalisation of an agreement and even invalidate contracts, leading to financial losses and the risk of a lawsuit.